cybertaxonomy/cdm-dataportal/README.md

 Drupal 7 modules and themes as web frontend to publish data hosted in a [cdm server](https://github.com/cybertaxonomy/cdm-server).

-This project has a monolithic strucure, that is it contains multiple projects in one git repository.
+This project has a monolithic structure, that is it contains multiple projects in one git repository.

-Project dependencies required for bundeling the final insallation package are managed via composer.
-Dependencies of the sub projects like *modules/cdm_dataportal*, *themes/zen_dataportal*, etc still have manually copied dependencies.
+Project dependencies required for bundling the final installation package are managed via composer.
+Dependencies of sub-projects like *modules/cdm_dataportal*, *themes/zen_dataportal*, etc still have manually copied dependencies.

 ## Project structure